Moddable-OpenSource/moddable/documentation/tools/tools.md

 2. **Developers creating tools** and workflows that need to interact with an on-device debugger
 3. **Code generators**, such as LLMs, that need to inspect the device state during execution

+**Note**: xsdb is implemented using Node.
+Before running it for the first time, you must execute "npm install" in the `$MODDABLE/tools/xsbug-log` directory.

 ### Invoking xsdb
 To use xsdb, pass `-dl` to `mcconfig` and `mcconfig` when building your project: